 The Great Inflation: A Historical Overview and Lessons Learned (Page One Economics Classroom Edition)

 All inflation isn't bad—a moderate amount can signal a healthy economy.
 But high inflation, such as that during the Great Inflation, can lead to a vicious cycle where expectations of higher inflation lead to further increases in the price level.
 Read this Page One Economics edition to find out what caused the Great Inflation, how tough (and painful) policy brought it to an end, and two key lessons learned.

-In this online course, superhero Jack of All Trades and his sidekick Andy are confronted by a villain that threatens to disrupt society and rob the world of the certainty people have come to expect.
+In this online module, superhero Jack of All Trades and his sidekick Andy are confronted by a villain that threatens to disrupt society and rob the world of the certainty people have come to expect.
 And this dastardly villain is...Inflation.
 Jack and Andy time travel to the period known as The Great Inflation to discover the truth about inflation.
 With the help of Dr. Equilibrium, professor of economics, they learn that inflation is the result of too much money chasing too few goods and that the Federal Reserve System plays a key role in maintaining stable prices.

 Historical U.S. Data Series in FRED®

 FRED® (Federal Reserve Economic Data) is the St. Louis Fed's database of hundreds of thousands of U.S. and international data series, including these historical series:

 - Unemployment Rate

 - Index of The General Price Level

 - Total Hours Worked Per Month, Per Employee, All Employees On Hourly Basis